Skip to content

 Signature:

-pub fn fieldName(self: *const TreeCursor) ?[:0]const u8
+pub fn field_name(self: *const TreeCursor) ?[:0]const u8

 Example:

-const result = instance.fieldName();
+const result = instance.field_name();

 Returns: ?[:0]const u8